tastyware/tastytrade/docs/sessions.rst

 In order to get an initial refresh token, you can simply generate one from Tastytrade's website.
 Go to OAuth Applications > Manage > Create Grant to get a new refresh token, **which you should also save**.

 At this point, OAuth is now setup correctly!
-Doing these steps once is sufficient for **indefinite usage** of ``Session`` for authentication to the API, since refresh tokens never expire.
+Doing these steps once is sufficient for **indefinite usage** of :class:`~tastytrade.session.Session` for authentication to the API, since refresh tokens never expire.
 From now on you can simply authenticate with your client secret and refresh token.

 Creating a session
 ------------------